-- Primarily affects infants and young children; (98% of patients are < 6 years of age)
+- Primarily affects infants and young children between 6 months and 5 years of age (peak incidence: 2–3 years)

 Epidemiological data refers to the US, unless otherwise specified.